 - Successfully defended a Netherlands-based international distributor of industrial steel pipe, valves and fittings from a $27.63 million breach of contract claim asserted in an AAA-administered arbitration brought by an American distributor of products for the maintenance, repair and operation of industrial plants (“MRO products”).
 The dispute arose from an arrangement under which the distributor of MRO products would market our client’s products, and was resolved on extremely favorable terms.

-- Successfully fought a $3.5 billion national REIT to obtain wastewater removal rights for a tract of land in Harris County.
+- Successfully fought a $3.5 billion national REIT to obtain wastewater removal rights for a large tract of land in the Houston metropolitan area.

 - Represented a real estate development company in its successful efforts to protect, through litigation, a $72 million tract of land from the contractually-prohibited, non-conforming development of an adjacent tract by the largest mall owner and developer in the United States.